 We have provided a detailed tourist guide map of Shekhawati region of Rajasthan on our website to help you plan your upcoming tour to colorful Shekhawati circuit of Rajasthan.
-You can get access to the detailed map at this link.
+You can access the detailed map at this link.

 Weather of Shekhawati

 The best time to visit Shekhawati are the months from October – March every year.
 The temperature varies from very low to high depending upon the months you are visiting this place.
 In summers the mercury goes up to 45-47 degree Celsius in the region, but still the nights are relatively cool in the summers.
 One should carry a lot of packaged water in summers to avoid dehydration.
 Monsoon is moderate, you would not face heavy rains or like that.
 Here is the detailed climate report of Shekhawati.
 As mentioned earlier winters are the best time to visit this beautiful land